christianlewis024/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      2 parts of express that ive learned about this week: router and middleware.
 - [ ] Describe Middleware?
+      middleware is software we can use and also customize for various purposes, allows more communication and data management on apps.
 - [ ] Describe a Resource?
+      A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? the API could return a 200 or a 201 to let the client know they successfully made a request.

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? we can break out app down into sub aplications by using a router.

 ## Minimum Viable Product